Wang-Bioinformatics-Lab/Nextflow_Workflow_Template/README.md

 https://www.nextflow.io/docs/latest/index.html

+## Installation

+You will need to have conda, mamba, and nextflow installed.

 ## Deployment to GNPS2

 In order to deploy, we have a set of deployment tools that will enable deployment to the various gnps systems.
 To run the deployment, use the following commands from the deploy_gnps2 folder.